troystribling/enstrophy/README.md

 # enstrophy #

-Implementaion of sort, search and graph algorithms described in "Algorithms" by Sedgewick and Wayne.
+Implementation of sort, search and graph algorithms described in "Algorithms" by Sedgewick and Wayne.

 ## Contact ##